Understand what to expect and the risks and results of this procedure to treat enlarged prostate.

 You might also notice:

-Depending on the type of prostate laser surgery you have, you might go home afterwards or need to stay in the hospital overnight.
+Depending on the type of prostate laser surgery you have, you might go home afterward or need to stay in the hospital overnight.

 Your doctor is likely to recommend that you: